Public register

 Radioactive substances:

-Contact SEPA for radioactive substances information on authorisations for the disposal of radioactive waste.
+Email rsenquiries@sepa.org.uk with the subject line 'Radioactive Substances information request' for information on authorisations for the disposal of radioactive waste.

 SEPA publish a large amount of data online, and much of this can be found on our access to information page.